 One of the methods in use is the Cost Approach, which finds what it would cost to restore the improvements to the home, minus age and physical deterioration, adding the land value.

-Another of the methods is the Sales Comparison Approach - which involves finding a comparable analysis to other similar nearby properties which have recently sold.
+Another of the methods is the Sales Comparison Approach - which involves a comparable analysis to other similar nearby properties which have recently sold.

 Generally speaking, the Sales Comparison Approach is the most definite indicator of value of a residential property.